Mastoiditis in Children

 - Hearing loss

 Some of these symptoms may be caused by other health conditions.
-Have your child see their healthcare provider for a diagnosis.
+Have your child examined by their healthcare provider for a diagnosis.

 How is mastoiditis diagnosed in a child?